 Talent clicks on ‘Voltage’ and then ‘Optical Filter’

-Shot of screen shows 0 on left and 100 on right
+Shot of screen shows 0 on left and 100 on right Video editor: Shot with 4.12.1

 Finally, in the Sort Layout window, click ‘Sort’ and then click ‘Cancel’ [1-SCREEN].
 The left quadrant should be equal to 100 and the right quadrant to 0.
 If the left quadrant is less than 95, click ‘Auto Delay’ to instruct the software to automatically increase the voltage to obtain 100% of the drops in the left quadrant [2-SCREEN].